Loading...

 script lab53.log

-script records everything printed to the terminal during the session and writes it to the file you provide.
-This is a lightweight way to generate a shareable transcript of what happened.
+script records everything printed to the terminal during the session and writes it to the specified file.
+This produces a shareable transcript of the troubleshooting process.

 Step 3 : Capture the hostname as evidence.